migramirez2/Harmony-ONE/progress/theo-perisic.md

-Q1 Review:

-In Q1, I managed and helped launch 4 distinct projects: Human-Protocol, Quest Lottery, Lend, and Flip.
-For each project I contributed to the product through UI/UX iterations, userflows, and minor frontend pushes, as well as operations by coordinating 12 individuals, 5 internal, 4 from the apps team, and 3 from protofire.
-I also extended this coordination to our community, helping the 7 recovery multisig custodians who increased recovery percentage by 6%, the most in a single quarter, and the 60+ eligible validator community for HIP-32 leading to a unanimous YES vote with 3 billion ONE.

-I also released the 2024 roadmap, engaged in twitter spaces and EthDenver, promoted 7 ecosystem projects, and onboarded a new infrastructure partner, Envio.
-The campaign with the OneScription team, led to their sold out inscription token, raising 1.8 million ONE.
-On my own time, I also attended 5 bi-weekly Harmony Ecosystem Roundup spaces to engage with the community.

-7 ecosystem project promotions: Galaxii, a decentralized TikTok alternative; MetaSMS, an encrypted messenger; Joskins, a platform for purchasing merch with ONE tokens; Knights&Peasants, a strategy blockchain game; OneScription, a gateway for converting Harmony inscriptions to ERC-20 tokens; AnotherWorld, a Ready Player One-inspired metaverse; and Coherence, an NFT marketplace.

----

 2024-05-07 Tue: Work on new Harmony website.
 Insights: Super.so customization is extremely limited, but already an improvement on our current site.

 2024-05-06 Mon: Draft of DeFi strategy for Q2-Q4 prioritizing perpetual exchange first, building up to complete DeFi narrative that includes cross-chain, and AI to bring all initiatives together.